 These flaky buttery Sourdough Biscuits are studded with scallions and have the best texture and flavor.
+A great way to use up that sourdough discard!
 If I’m being truthful they are pretty dangerous to have around, because it’s impossible not to devour them once they are made.
-So be warned!

 Add scallions if you like, or chives are nice too.

 Mix 3/4 cup starter with 1/2 cup sour cream.
 You can also use yogurt, vegan yogurt, vegan sour cream, or buttermilk.
 The sour cream really gives a lovely flavor here with the scallions- just sayin’. 🙂

 Place onto a floured surface.
 Sprinkle with flour.